prometheus/snmp_exporter/snmp-mixin/README.md

 # SNMP Mixin

-The MySQLd Mixin is a set of configurable, reusable, and extensible alerts and dashboards based on the metrics exported by snmp_exporter.
+The SNMP Mixin is a set of configurable, reusable, and extensible alerts and dashboards based on the metrics exported by snmp_exporter.
 The mixin creates recording and alerting rules for Prometheus and suitable dashboard descriptions for Grafana.